-COPD clinical audit 2017/18 is the second report post launch of continuous data collection on 1 February 2017.
-It presents key process measures including provision of timely review by a member of the respiratory team, oxygen prescription, provision of non0invasive ventilation, spirometry, recording of smoking status and prescription of smoking cessation pharmacotherapy, DECAF scores (an indicator of the risk of mortality in hospital) and discharge processes.
+COPD clinical audit 2018/19 is the third clinical audit report post launch of continuous data collection (on 1 February 2017).
+It presents data describing the cohort of patients discharged between 1 October 2018 and 30 September 2019.
+It presents key process measures including provision of timely review by a member of the respiratory team, oxygen prescription, provision of non-invasive ventilation, spirometry, recording of smoking status and referral to behavioural change invention and/or being prescribed stop smoking drugs for current smokers.
+Also, NEWS2 scores and discharge processes.

 For hospital teams

 We defined three key QI priorities for 2018.
 They were chosen on a strong evidence base for their effectiveness in improving outcomes.
 These priorities still stand as there is still further improvement required: